 - Bodyweight exercises are free.
-You don’t need a pricy gym membership to use your own bodyweight to train.
+You don’t need a pricey gym membership to use your own bodyweight to train.
 Your own weight is free of charge!

 - Bodyweight crosses all fitness levels.
 The beginner will find that bodyweight moves, done in the proper modification, will be a gentle way to ease into resistance against your muscles without extra load.
 A kneeling push-up or basic unweighted squats are great moves to start with!
 But be aware: bodyweight moves are not for beginners alone.
-Bodyweight can be turned into challenging workouts that can bring the most seasoned exerciser to his or her knees!
+Bodyweight can be turned into challenging workouts that can challenge even the most seasoned exercisers.
 Plyometric split jumps or inverted V shoulder push-ups are killers.

 - Bodyweight moves mimic real life moves.
 We call this “functional training” in the fitness world.
 Basically you are teaching your muscles to be strong and to move in ways they will need to in real life.
 Squatting down to pick up a load of laundry or lifting your own body off the floor should you fall: these are important things for your body to rehearse and know.
 Everyone needs to be functional, so in this case bodyweight is for everyone.

 - Bodyweight moves create opportunity for more cardio.
 When you aren’t fumbling with equipment, you can move more quickly through your strength routine.
 This might add extra heart rate challenges and suit those looking for more cardiovascular results.
 Do 10 push-ups, then go right to 10 burpees and immediately follow with 20 forward lunges, and you’ve got yourself a killer cardio and strength workout combined!